TarcanGul/tarbox-all/tarbox/CONTRIBUTING.md

 To run the server:

 - Run `docker compose up` in the tarbox folder.
-- Run `./mvnw spring-boot:run`.
-- The app should be available at localhost:8080
+- The app is available at localhost:8080 (and in the devices connected in the same network)